saagarsuresh2007-coder/LU-Decomposition/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

-## Algorithm
+Algorithm

-1. Import the required package.
+I
+Read the matrix from the user.
+Initialize lower triangular matrix L and upper triangular matrix U.
+Compute the elements of U matrix.

-2.Create the matrix.
+Compute the elements of L matrix.

-3.Find the L and U matrices using LU decomposition.
+Display the matrices L and U.
+Verify that A = LU.

+II
+Import the NumPy library and define the matrix A.
-4.Print the L and U matrices.
+Initialize the lower triangular matrix L and upper triangular matrix U with zeros.
+Compute the elements of U row by row.
+Compute the elements of L column by column and set the diagonal elements of L to 1.
+Display matrices L and U, and verify that A=LU.

 ## Program: